qWe1aSd/fewShotMalPre/README.md

-# An Empirical Study of Android Malware Family Detection Based on Few-Shot Learning
+# Android Malware Family Detection Based on Few-Shot Learning

 This document serves as a supplementary file :file_folder: for the malware family detection of the Androzoo and Drebin datasets.
 It includes the datasets, feature sets, and experimental results for various evaluation metrics.
 Additionally, it provides the source code.